Declining Tuna Exports amidst the Pandemic

 Vietnam’s canned tuna exports to the EU have also shown positive growth, with a 2.7% increase compared to the same period in 2019.

 While tuna exports to ASEAN experienced a decline in March, there was a renewed growth in April, witnessing a 4% increase compared to the previous year.
 Notably, tuna exports to Thailand, the largest importer within the bloc, increased by 61%.

 Vietnam’s tuna exports to other major importers, such as Japan and Egypt, continued to rise.
 By the end of April 2020, Vietnam’s tuna exports to Japan had surged by 36%, and exports to Egypt had seen a notable increase of 59%.
 Japan’s growing imports of various processed tuna products from Vietnam, particularly frozen steamed tuna meat, have shown a remarkable 111% increase compared to the previous year.
 Similarly, Egypt has increased its imports of canned tuna from Vietnam.

-Currently, the supply of tuna materials in the region has stabilized.
-At the end of April, transshipment at sea was approved by the countries participating in the Nauru Agreement (PNA) and The Western and Central Pacific Fisheries Commission (WCPFC) for regional shipping and fishing vessels at the Western and Central Pacific Ocean (WCPO) aims to keep the supply of raw materials to regional markets so material difficulties are expected to improve.
-However, despite the negative impact of the global COVID-19 crisis, the price of raw tuna is still higher than that of the previous year and higher than other regions so it will reduce its competitiveness, making it difficult for businesses.
+The supply of tuna materials in the region has stabilized, as evidenced by the approval of transshipment at sea by countries participating in the Nauru Agreement (PNA) and the Western and Central Pacific Fisheries Commission (WCPFC) for regional shipping and fishing vessels in the Western and Central Pacific Ocean (WCPO).
+This decision aims to ensure a steady supply of raw materials to regional markets, improving the previously challenging situation.